gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 ![](/Design/Resources/Images/Clova-Client-Logo_Display-Layout_B-Bottom_Overlay.png) ![](/Design/Resources/Images/Clova-Client-Logo_Display-Layout_B-Full_Screen_Overlay.png)

 * The Clova logo must be placed on the top right section.
-* The opacity of the Clova logo is recommended to be set to 100%.
+* The Clova logo must not be transparent.

 Below is a screen example of Logo layout B.